When is Cold Feet season 9 on TV?

-The Bafta-winning comedy drama Cold Feet, which follows five friends in their fifties, is returning to our screens for a ninth season next year — with stars James Nesbitt, Hermione Norris, Robert Bathurst, Fay Ripley and John Thomson all set to return to Manchester for another series.
+The Bafta-winning comedy drama Cold Feet, which follows five friends in their fifties, is returning to our screens for a ninth season — with stars James Nesbitt, Hermione Norris, Robert Bathurst, Fay Ripley and John Thomson all set to take up their roles in ITV’s iconic series.

 Here’s everything you need to know about Cold Feet season nine…